Well, I'm caught one more time

 On the way back home from school

-And the leaves fall one by one
+And the leaves fall one by one by one by one

-And call the autumn time a fool
+Call the autumn time a fool

-Yeah, my t-tongue gets tied
+Yeah baby my tongue gets tied

-Every, every, every time I try to speak
+Every every every time I try to speak

 My tongue gets tied